open-guides/og-aws/README.md

 ### Certificate Manager Gotchas and Limitations

-- 🔸In order to use **Certificate Manager** for CloudFront distributions certificate must be issued or imported from us-east-1 (N. Virginia) region.
+- 🔸In order to use **Certificate Manager** for CloudFront distributions, the certificate must be issued or imported from us-east-1 (N. Virginia) region.
 - 🔸Certificates used with Elastic Load Balancers must be issued in the same region as the load balancer.
-Cetificates can not be moved or copied between regions, as of July 2017.
+Certificates can not be moved or copied between regions, as of July 2017.
 If a domain uses load balancers present in multiple regions, a different certificate must be requested for each region.
 - 🔸**IoT** has its [own way](http://docs.aws.amazon.com/iot/latest/developerguide/create-device-certificate.html) of setting up certificates.

 WAF